 “Farrar graphically describes this suffering and torture: ‘For indeed, death by crucifixion seems to include all that pain and death can have of the horrible and ghastly — dizziness, cramp, thirst, starvation, sleeplessness, traumatic fever, tetanus, publicity of shame, long continuance or torment, horror of anticipation, mortification of untended wounds — all intensified just up to the point at which they can be endured at all, but all stopping just short of the point which would give to the sufferer the relief of unconsciousness.
 The unnatural position made every movement painful; the lacerated veins and crushed tendons throbbed with incessant anguish; the wounds, inflamed by exposure, gradually gangrened; the arteries, especially of the head, became swollen and oppressed with surcharged blood;’ and ‘each variety of misery went on, gradually increasing,’ until death relieved the sufferer.”

 (Elam’s Notes On Bible School Lessons 1925, p.
 79-80).

-This description certainly brings matters into focus, doesn’t it?
+This description certainly brings matters into focus.
 Let us never forget the pain, suffering, and all Christ endured as that sacrifice.
 The blood of Christ (Acts 20:28) flowed that day for our salvation.
 His sacrifice and suffering were a fulfillment of prophecy.
 Because of this event, we can be saved from sin!
 (Rev. 1:5; Lk.
 19:10; I Tim.
 1:15)

-Though men wish to say sin is nothing, never forget that God required this crucifixion for the salvation of a sinful world!
+Though men wish to say sin is nothing, never forget that God required the crucifixion to save a sinful world!
 Let the description of the cross by brother Elam sink deep into our minds, and let us never forget what was meant in the simple statement, “They crucified Him.”